Joe Palooka

-Joe Palooka is an American comic strip about a heavyweight boxing champion, created by cartoonist Ham Fisher.
-The strip debuted on April 19, 1930 and was carried at its peak by 900 newspapers.
-It was cancelled in 1984.
+Joe Palooka, an American comic strip about a heavyweight boxing champion, was originally created by cartoonist Ham Fisher.
+The strip debuted on April 19, 1930, and was carried at its peak by 900 newspapers.
+The McNaught Syndicate cancelled the strip with effect from November 1984.

-The strip was adapted to a 15-minute CBS radio series, 12 feature-length films (chiefly from Monogram Pictures), nine Vitaphone film shorts, a 1954 syndicated television series (The Joe Palooka Story), comic books and merchandise, including a 1940s board game, a 1947 New Haven Clock & Watch Company wristwatch, a 1948 metal lunchbox featuring depictions of Joe, Humphrey and Little Max, and a 1946 Wheaties cereal box cut-out mask.
+Adaptations and spin-offs of the comic strip include a 15-minute CBS radio series, 12 feature-length films (chiefly from Monogram Pictures), nine Vitaphone film shorts, a 1954 syndicated television series (The Joe Palooka Story), comic books and merchandise, including a 1940s board game, a 1947 New Haven Clock and Watch Company wristwatch, a 1948 metal lunchbox featuring depictions of Joe, Humphrey, and Little Max, and a 1946 Wheaties cereal-box cut-out mask.
 In 1980, a mountain in Pennsylvania was named for the character.

 Publication history

 In his home town of Wilkes-Barre, Pennsylvania, Fisher devised the character in 1921 after he met a boxer, Pete Latzo, outside a poolroom.
 As Fisher explained in an article in Collier's:

 Here, made to order, was the comic strip character I had been looking for—a big, good-natured prize fighter who didn't like to fight; a defender of little guys; a gentle knight.
-I ran back to the office, drew a set of strips and rushed to the newspaper syndicates.
+I ran back to the office, drew a set of strips, and rushed to the newspaper syndicates.

 Many rejections followed before Fisher's strip was finally syndicated by the McNaught Syndicate after Fisher, while employed as a McNaught salesman, sold it to over 20 newspapers.
-It debuted April 19, 1930, and by 1948, it was ranked as one of the five most popular newspaper comic strips.
+It debuted April 21, 1930, and by 1948, it was ranked as one of the five most popular newspaper comic strips.